William Crassus

 William was appointed Seneschal of Normandy in 1203 by King John of England.
 He was a noted kinsman and follower of the elder William Marshal, 1st Earl of Pembroke.who now lies in the Round Temple Church London at the Inner Temple.

-William Crassus exchanged with Wellands family his inherited lands in Chipping Sodbury for land in Kilkenny Ireland at CourtTown Tullerone where he built the Grace Courtstown Castle castle.
+William Crassus exchanged with the Wellands family his inherited lands in Chipping Sodbury for land in Kilkenny, Ireland at Courtstown near Tullerone, where he built the Grace Courtstown Castle.
 He was linked to the 'old English' families representative of the King and the Ormond/Butler family.

-The family whom the exchange of land were the Welland's who moved to Chipping Sodbury Gloucestershire on exchange.
+The family with whom the exchange of land took place were the Welland's who moved to Chipping Sodbury Gloucestershire as part of the exchange.